secture/template-nestjs/docs/style_guides.md

 # Backend Style Guide

-This document defines the coding conventions and best practices for the Eleve API backend.
+This document defines the coding conventions and best practices for the API backend.
 Following this guide ensures consistency and readability across the codebase.

 ---